-The time history input data is defined in Block 7, a new block added to the .s7dat file in v4.11.
+The stress time history input data is defined in Block 7, a new block added to the .s7dat file in v4.11.
 The whole block is optional so the .s7dat file does not need to have a Block 7.
-If the .s7dat file does have a Block 7, it must have the first line which is just a 0 or 1; 0 for no time history output, 1 for all time history outputs (.s7sth, s7dth, s7cth for stress, displacement and curvature time histories, respectively).
+If the .s7dat file does have a Block 7, it must have the first line which is just a 0 or 1; 0 for no .s7sth output, 1 for .s7sth output.
 If the first line of Block 7 has option 1 selected, but no other parameters defined, SHEAR7 will generate the output using the default values.